heig-vd-dai-course/heig-vd-dai-course/01-course-00/01-set-up-a-windows-development-environment/README.md

 ### Install WSL

-WSL is a compatibility layer for running Linux binary executables natively on Windows.
+Windows Subsystem for Linux (called _"WSL"_) is a compatibility layer for running Linux binary executables natively on Windows.
 It is a very useful tool for developers who want to use Linux tools and utilities on Windows.

 To install WSL, search "_PowerShell_" in the Start menu, right-click on it, and select _"Run as administrator"_ as shown in the following screenshot: